This resource is meant to give you general information and not give specific legal advice. The law often changes and each case is different.

-IF YOU own your home and fall behind on the mortgage payments, the lender may threaten foreclosure.
+If you own your home and fall behind on the mortgage payments, the lender may threaten foreclosure.
 This brochure describes what you can do to keep your home.

 If you are having trouble making your mortgage payments, here are some steps you should take:

 Ask yourself whether you can afford to keep your house in the long term.
 If the answer is no, consider listing the house for sale with a real estate agent.
 You may be able to buy a less expensive home with the money you get.
 Also, selling the home is much better for your credit record than going into foreclosure.
-If your house is sold at sheriff’s sale you lose all the equity you had in the house.

 If you feel the lender cheated you or took advantage of you, see a lawyer.
 You should do this as soon as possible.

 Open and read your mail.
 The lender will be sending you important notices about your legal rights and sources of help.
-See a lawyer if you get any foreclosure papers from a court or a sheriff or process server.
+See a lawyer if you get any foreclosure papers from a court or sheriff or process server.

-Yes.
 Pennsylvania's Homeowners Emergency Mortgage Assistance Program (HEMAP) helps people catch up on their mortgage payments.
 (There is a separate program for people who have an FHA purchase money mortgage.
 Rural Housing Services has a foreclosure prevention program, but RHS loans are also eligible for HEMAP.)

 To qualify for the program, you must be suffering financial hardship due to circumstances beyond your control, and you must have a reasonable chance of beginning full mortgage payments again before the 24 months of assistance runs out (36 months in times of high unemployment).